blefebvre/implementationdetails.dev/_posts/2021-01-03-adding-macos-support-to-an-existing-react-native-app-gotchas.markdown

 <img src="{{ site.baseurl }}/images/react-native/macos/macOS-build-target.png" alt="Selecting the macOS build target in Xcode" >

+Want to try out the React Native SQLite demo list app on macOS?
+You can find the source here: [github.com/blefebvre/react-native-sqlite-demo](https://github.com/blefebvre/react-native-sqlite-demo)

 # Gotchas

 Did your app open up, work perfectly, and not display any redbox errors?
 If so, I offer my sincere congratulations.
 You may close this browser tab now and begin the App Store release process for your new macOS app (after a thorough round of testing, of course 🙂).

-If not, however, perhaps I can help by sharing the solutions to issues that I ran into.
+If not, however, perhaps I can help by sharing the solutions to issues that I ran into while adding macOS support to the [react-native-sqlite-demo](https://github.com/blefebvre/react-native-sqlite-demo) app.

 ## Invariant Violation: `Native module cannot be null`

 <img src="{{ site.baseurl }}/images/react-native/macos/invariant-violation.png" alt="Redbox error stating 'Invariant Violation: Native module cannot be null' (detailed in text form below)" width="350" >